-Click the “Reported time” label and in the pop-over you’ll see who was working on the task and the amount of time he reported.
+Click the “Reported time” label and in the pop-over, you’ll see who was working on the task and the amount of time he reported.

 Now briefly about our long-term plans

 We’ve decided to release the all-new Everhour later this year.
-No panic, please 🙂 It will be a completely separate code-base and won’t affect you guys unless you agree to migrate.
+No panic, please 🙂 It will be a completely separate code base and won’t affect you guys unless you agree to migrate.

-We will gradually release new Everhour for best in class Asana, Basecamp and Trello time tracking Priorities are based on our user base and partnership agreements.
+We will gradually release new Everhour for best-in-class Asana, Basecamp, and Trello time tracking.
+Priorities are based on our user base and partnership agreements.

-We want Everhour to provide the best, almost native time tracking experience for people who already use such great tools as Asana, Trello, Github, Basecamp.
+We want Everhour to provide the best, almost native time tracking experience for people who already use such great tools as Asana, Trello, Github, and Basecamp.
 And we spent a huge amount of time working on usability.

 So, our key goals are:

 - Fully automated sync.
-No need to create the same projects, invite the same members on the Everhour side.
+No need to create the same projects, and invite the same members on the Everhour side.
 The entire structure will be defined by integration;

 - No more @mentions;